python/cpython/Doc/library/stdtypes.rst

 .. class:: set([iterable])
            frozenset([iterable])

-   Return a new set or frozenset object whose elements are taken from *iterable*.
+   Return a new set or frozen set object whose elements are taken from *iterable*.
 The elements of a set must be :term:`hashable`.
 To represent sets of sets, the inner sets must be :class:`frozenset` objects.
 If *iterable* is not specified, a new empty set is returned.

-   Sets and frozensets can be created by several means:
+   Sets and frozen sets can be created by several means:

-   * Use a comma-separated list of elements within braces or double braces for frozensets:
+   * Use a comma-separated list of elements within braces (or double braces for frozen sets):
      ``{'jack', 'sjoerd'}``, ``{{'jack', 'sjoerd'}}``
-   * Use a set comprehension (not for frozensets): ``{c for c in 'abracadabra' if c not in 'abc'}``
+   * Use a set comprehension (not for frozen sets): ``{c for c in 'abracadabra' if c not in 'abc'}``
    * Use the type constructor: ``set()``, ``frozenset()``, ``set('foobar')``, ``frozenset('foobar')``, ``set(['a', 'b', 'foo'])``, ``frozenset(['a', 'b', 'foo'])``